 While the Urbanalthon doesn’t sport as many obstacles as other races, they make up for it in race distance and obstacle quality.
 Obstacles seriously test your upper body and lower body fitness, leaving you begging to get through them and back to the “easy” task of running.(Read Reviews)

 The perfect “everyone can do it” obstacle course race.
 If you want to bring a bunch of friends, drink beer, and be goofy, you definitely don’t want to miss this race series.
 Unimaginative and relatively easy obstacles keep this series from being rated higher.(Read Reviews)

 This is an all-around fun, well organized race with a great venue and atmosphere.
 The course is definitely lacking in difficulty but is great for those looking to get into obstacle racing.
-They had some timing issues this year, but are definitely learning and improving.
+They had some timing issues during our event, but are definitely learning and improving.

 - 1. Chicago Beachathon